Allocating Indivisible Goods to Strategic Agents: Pure Nash Equilibria and Fairness: Introduction

-The works of \citet{CKKK09} and \citet{ABM16, ABCM17} are very relevant to ours in the sense that they all studied the exact same strategic discrete fair division setting.
-As we mentioned earlier, though, their focus was different as they were only interested in truthful mechanisms. \citet{ABCM17} provided strong impossibility results in this direction: for instances with two agents, no truthful mechanism can consistently produce \efo (and thus \efx) allocations when there are more than $4$ goods, while the best possible approximation with respect to \mms declines linearly with the number of goods.
+The works of Caragiannis et al.~\cite{CKKK09}, and Amanatidis, Birmpas and coauthors \cite{ABM16, ABCM17} are very relevant to ours in the sense that they all studied the exact same strategic discrete fair division setting.
+As we mentioned earlier, however, their focus was different as they were only interested in truthful mechanisms.
+Amanatidis et al.~\cite{ABCM17} provided strong impossibility results in this direction: for instances with two agents, no truthful mechanism can consistently produce \efo (and thus \efx) allocations when there are more than $4$ goods, while the best possible approximation with respect to \mms declines linearly with the number of goods.
+Given these negative results, truthful mechanism design has also been studied under restricted valuation function classes \citep{HPPS,BabaioffEF21,BabaioffF22}.
+In a very recent work, Amanatidis et al.~\cite{AmanatidisBL0R23} show that our main result (Theorem \ref{thm:main_theorem_for_n}) qualitatively extends to approximate pure Nash equilibria, even for agents with submodular valuation functions.

-\citet{GW17} studied the existence of pure Nash equilibria of Round-Robin and showed that when no agent values any two goods equally, there always exists a pure Nash equilibrium.
-In addition, they provided a linear time algorithm that computes the preference rankings (i.e., the orderings of the goods that correspond to the reported values) that leads to this equilibrium, thus giving a constructive solution. \citet{AzizBLM17} showed that computing best responses for Round-Robin, and for \emph{sequential mechanisms} more generally, is NP-hard, fixing an error in the work of \citet{BouveretL14} on the same topic.
+Aziz, Goldberg and Walsh \cite{GW17} studied the existence of pure Nash equilibria of Round-Robin and showed that when no agent values any two goods equally, there always exists a pure Nash equilibrium.
+In addition, they provided a linear time algorithm that computes the preference rankings (i.e., the orderings of the goods that correspond to the reported values) that leads to this equilibrium, thus giving a constructive solution.
+Aziz et al.~\cite{AzizBLM17} showed that computing best responses for Round-Robin, and for \emph{sequential mechanisms} more generally, is NP-hard, fixing an error in the work of Bouveret and Lang \cite{BouveretL14} on the same topic.

 We conclude by pointing out that in contrast to the case of indivisible goods, the problem of fairly allocating a set of divisible goods to a set of strategic agents has been repeatedly studied.
-For some indicative papers in this line of work, we refer the reader to \cite{ColeGG13,ChenLPP13,BranzeiCKP16,BeiCHTW17,BranzeiGM17} and references therein.
+For some indicative papers in this line of work, we refer the reader to \cite{ColeGG13,ChenLPP13,BranzeiCKP16,BeiCHTW17,BranzeiGM22} and references therein.